Skip to content

 Use cases

-• Location-aware access policies : Helps restrict access to app based on geographic rules.
-For example, allow access to the corporate app within the company premises only or restrict access to financial app to the compliant regions.
+• Location-aware access policies: Helps restrict access to an app based on geographic rules.
+For example, allow access to the corporate app only within company premises or limit access to the financial app to compliant regions.

 Precise device geolocation is considered Personally Identifiable Information (PII).
 To avoid legal and compliance issues, your app must explicitly obtain the user's consent before requesting OS permissions to collect geolocation data.